a-grasso/deprec-cli/README.md

 - sbom-path = path to sbom file
 - config-path = path to .json file (see config.template.json)
 - output-file-path = path to file to be written to
-- number of workers = number of concurrent dependencies to be processed
+- OPTIONAL number of workers = number of concurrent dependencies to be processed
-- runMode = "linear" OR "parellel" processing of dependencies
+- OPTIONAL runMode = "linear" OR "parellel" processing of dependencies

 ## local build